Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 16.
 Recipients of the ‘Chinweike Okegbe Service Award’ will receive a certificate of commendation and an equal share of the portion of the funds allocated from Section 14.

-Section 18: April 1st 2018, all remaining GSAC funds and GSAC property will be transferred to the Arts & Sciences Graduate Council (ASGC), this includes, but is not limited too, website access and ownership, mailing list access and ownership, officer email access and ownership, GSAC specific paraphernalia, and all Funds.
+Section 18.
+On April 1l 2018, all remaining GSAC funds and GSAC property will be transferred to the Arts & Sciences Graduate Council (ASGC).
+This includes, but is not limited to, website access and ownership, mailing list access and ownership, officer email access and ownership, GSAC specific paraphernalia, and all Funds.

 Article XI.
 Charter Ratification and Amendment